sambitmishra0628/PSP-GNM/README.md

-You will need access to a Linux machine (or a MacOS, or evan a Windows 10 having Windows Subsystem for Linux enabled and Ubuntu installed).
+You will need access to a Linux machine (or a MacOS, or even a Windows 10 having Windows Subsystem for Linux enabled and Ubuntu installed).
 The specific instructions below work best in a Linux (Ubuntu 18.02/Ubuntu20.04) platform.

-To get a local copy up and running follow these simple steps:
+To get a local copy up and start executing the scripts follow these simple steps:
 - Install miniconda:

 ```